 Editor’s note: This story was first published on March 20.
-It has since been updated with more papers, and we will continue to add new papers periodically.
+It has since been updated with more papers.

 The COVID-19 pandemic has sparked an unprecedented wave of research, data sharing and open science as the scientific world seeks to understand the disease, track its spread and analyze the SARS-CoV-2 virus that causes COVID-19.